Pedestrian

 • 7 min

-It received its current name in honor of the outstanding Russian artist, Pyotr Petrovichev, thanks to the initiative of the museum staff.
+It received its current name in honor of the outstanding Russian artist, Peter Petrovichev, thanks to the initiative of the museum staff.
 The former name is Sacco Street.

-In his youth, the artist worked as a restorer in the Rostov Kremlin, then came home more than once, dedicating several dozen landscapes to ancient Rostov.
-The windows of his workshop looked out onto the street that is named after him.
+In his youth, the artist worked as a restorer in the Rostov Kremlin, then he came home more than once, dedicating several dozen landscapes to ancient Rostov.
+The windows of his studio looked out onto the street that is named after him.

 • 8.
 Vasilko Square